gokada/gokada-woocommerce/README.md

 ### Manual Installation

-1. Download the plugin zip file
+1. Download the latest version of the plugin in zip format <a href="https://github.com/gokada/gokada-wordpress/archive/main.zip">here</a>
 2. Login to your WordPress Admin.
 Click on "Plugins > Add New" from the left-hand menu.
 3. Click on the "Upload" option, then click "Choose File" to select the zip file from your computer.
 Once selected, press "OK" and press the "Install Now" button.
 4. Activate the plugin.